eliasbnk/dev-setup/README.md

 ### [press Enter]

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
-## 8. Editing .zshrc file to have nvm, aliases, and spaceship prompt heme.
+## 8. Editing .zshrc file to have nvm, aliases, and Spaceship Prompt theme.

 type the following into Terminal: